 You don't have to travel to a rainforest or a coral reef to experience an ecosystem.
 You can find one right in your own backyard!
-Your backyard is an ecosystem, a community of living things interacting with each other and their physical environment.
-It may include plants, animals, insects, fungi, and microbes, all playing a role in the web of life.
+Your backyard, garden, or even a neighborhood park is a living ecosystem made up of plants, animals, insects, fungi, and microorganisms that all interact with one another and their environment.
+Each of these living things plays an important part in maintaining balance, from pollinators that help flowers bloom to decomposers that recycle nutrients back into the soil.

 Use the online submission form when sending your articles to help us track all of your submissions.
 Please try to write about the above topic.
 Your response should be at least 1,000 words.